 - 1. 3.0 cumulative college GPA, and - 2.
 Completion of pre-requisite courses with a grade of C or better - 3.
-ATI TEAS® minimum score of Proficient Academic Preparedness Level
+ATI TEAS® minimum score of Proficient Academic Preparedness Level - 4.
+Non-nursing Bachelor's degree

 - 1. 2.8 cumulative college GPA with a B- or better in Anatomy & Physiology, and - 2.
 Completion of pre-requisite courses with a grade of C or better - 3.
-ATI TEAS® minimum score of Proficient Academic Preparedness Level
+ATI TEAS® minimum score of Proficient Academic Preparedness Level - 4.
+Non-nursing Bachelor's degree